ashtanmistal/minecraftUBC/README.md

 ## Server and World Download

 **Note: The server is currently offline.
-Check out the latest release for the world download.**
+Check out the [latest release](http://github.com/ashtanmistal/minecraftUBC/releases/latest) for the world download.**

-If you're looking to check out the world on the server or to chat about the project, please see the [Discord server](https://discord.gg/FqbDJNPgDu) where the IP address is shared.
+If you're looking to check out the world on the server or want to chat about the project, please see the [Discord server](https://discord.gg/FqbDJNPgDu) where the IP address is shared.

 [//]: # (Those regular backups to GitHub are available in this repository in the [server auto backups branch]&#40;https://github.com/ashtanmistal/minecraftUBC/tree/server-auto-backups&#41;, under the `world/UBC` directory.
 The master branch holds the latest "stable" version in case of corruption or other issues with the server.
 The world is backed up approximately every 12 hours. )

-If you're looking for what the world looks like after various processing steps you can check out the `world/development_layers` directory.
+If you're looking for what the world looks like after various processing steps you can check out the `world/development_layers` directory in the latest release.

 # Roadmap